dfyockey/ficonic/README.md

 The downloaded icons are saved to a user-specified directory.
 While their contained icons are saved, `.ico` files themselves are not currently saved.

-If desired, the retrieved `favicon.ico` file from the last run of the application may be recovered from the system's temporary directory (currently assumed to be `/tmp`) until the directory is cleared by the system.
+If desired, the retrieved `favicon.ico` file from the last run of the application may be recovered from the system's temporary directory until the directory is cleared by the system.

 Run `ficonic -h` for usage information.